-Delinquent returns are often more closely examined and scrutinized by the IRS.
-The filing of a delinquent tax return requires an extra level of care and accuracy.
-When filing delinquent tax returns, it is important to move quickly and correctly, and to follow IRS guidelines for “voluntary compliance.”
+Delinquent returns are often more closely examined and scrutinized by the IRS; filing one requires an extra level of care and accuracy.
+When filing delinquent tax returns, it is important to move quickly and correctly while following IRS guidelines for “voluntary compliance.”

-If you have failed to file your tax returns, under-reported your income, or knowingly claimed excess deductions, you may find yourself facing a criminal tax investigation.
-An IRS criminal investigation is a very serious matter, and criminal tax avoidance and tax fraud have the potential to result in a criminal indictment and incarceration.
+If you've failed to file your tax returns, under-reported your income or knowingly claimed excess deductions, you may find yourself facing a criminal tax investigation.
+Without legal aid, criminal tax avoidance and tax fraud have the potential to result in a criminal indictment and incarceration.

-The objective of Daniel Rosefelt & Associates, LLC, Attorney & CPA in every tax controversy is to resolve issues and controversies quickly, efficiently, at the earliest stage and, if possible, without litigation.
-Our attorney deals regularly with the IRS, the Treasury, the Department of Justice, and state taxing authorities in an effort to negotiate a resolution of our clients’ tax disputes and cases.
+Our objective is to always resolve tax issues quickly, efficiently and, if possible, without litigation.
+When necessary, our clients deal regularly with the IRS, the Treasury, the Department of Justice, and state tax authorities to negotiate satisfactory resolutions for a variety of tax issues.

 Failure to pay employment taxes to the IRS can result in imposition of the trust fund recovery penalty.
 As a result the IRS can assess and attach the personal assets of the business’s owner, and of those involved in managing the business, for the penalty.